Frequently Asked Questions

 If I am interested in the Talent Bank, how do I apply?

 Visit the Talent Bank webpage.
-Contact us by phone at 314-516-6623 or by email at firstname.lastname@example.org to request a "Public Service Personal Profile."
+Contact us by phone at 314-516-4727, or email: email@example.com to request a "Public Service Personal Profile."

 Is it necessary that I answer all of the questions on the profile?